 In celebration of Lunar New Year and Pride month, Asian in Aotearoa returns to the stage for a special Year of the Snake panel and podcast recording.
 Recorded at Auckland Art Gallery, host Jenna Wee sits down with an all-Queer panel reflecting on their creative process, inspiration, growth – and what Year of the Snake might look like for them.Meet the Panel:Steven Junil Park 박준일 (he/they): Korean-born artist handcrafting functional objects and clothing under the label, 6x4.Mariadelle ‘Abbey’ Gamit (they/she): Pinay artist, DJ and co-director of Asia and Pasifika-led arts organisation, All My Friends.Nathan Joe 周润豪 (he/him): Chinese-Kiwi multi-award-winning playwright, dramaturg and performance poet.Thank you to Ellie, Fern and the team at Auckland Art Gallery for making this special episode possible.__Asian in Aotearoa is a podcast that explores the lives of Asian creatives, one conversation at a time.
 We explore our relationship to creativity, courage, compassion, community and how this shapes the way we move through the world and influences our work.
 Founded in November 2020 by Jenna Wee, the podcast – now 50+ episodes deep – has featured artists, writers, actors, musicians, theatre-makers, directors and more.LINKSAsian in Aotearoa InstagramAsian in Aotearoa Substackasianinaotearoa.com

 Asian in Aotearoa (New Zealand) is a podcast exploring the lives and work of Asian creatives, one conversation at a time.
-Learn more about our local Asian creative community as guests ponder questions geared towards courage, creativity, courage and compassion.
-Musicians, artists, writers, designers, theatremakers, poets & more!
+Learn more about our local Asian creative scene as guests ponder questions geared towards courage, creativity and community.
+Musicians, artists, writers, designers, theatremakers, poets and more!